 “The question is not were you loved.
 Or did you love.
 Or did you love yourself.
 Or did you allow love to move through you, though that’s a big one.
 The question is, did you get to be who you are.
 And if not, then why.
 That, my friend, is the big why.”

-To be fair, the job wasn’t serving me and I wasn’t serving it either.
-The fact that I stayed to the point where my health was beginning to deteriorate is no one’s fault but mine, the consequence of an acute aversion to poverty deeply entrenched from childhood.
+The fact that I stayed to the point where my health was beginning to deteriorate is the consequence of an acute aversion to poverty deeply entrenched from childhood.
 Having been raised by a single mother of three who scraped by as a substitute teacher, I can attest that poverty is stressful and not conducive to creativity.
 I never want to go back there.

 In between the thousands of agonizing moments that led to the very serene one in which I knew with certainty that I was about to quit my job and never go back, I spent a lot of time polling other writers, “How do you make money?”
 Over and over they advised, “Don’t quit your day job.”
 Most of them hadn’t.
 Even the big ones.